Mnuchin says first round of coronavirus relief checks arriving in two weeks

 "We have seen Americans unite with incredible selflessness and compassion," Trump said.
 "I want to remind everyone here in our nation's capital, especially in Congress, that this is not the time for politics, endless partisan investigations.
 Here we go again.
 They've already done extraordinary damage to our country in recent years."

-Fox News' Ronn Blizter and Gregg Re contributed to this report.
+Fox News' John Roberts, Ronn Blizter and Gregg Re contributed to this report.